Skip to main content

 Connect with me work on:

-My Project Highlights
+My Coursera Project Highlights

 In this fictitious example used as a Case Study, Lily Moreno (Director of Marketing) has asked my marketing analytics team to help analyze historical data for a marketing campaign.
 The Cyclistic finance analysts have already concluded that members are more profitable than casual riders and the Moreno is convinced that the company’s future success depends on maximizing memberships.